freeDSP/PiDSP/B2/README.md

 # Version B2

 This version is functional with some minor modification.
 This is not the final version.
 Developement is underway to fix the bugs.
+Due to BOM generation, schematics contains some parts that are not present on the pcb.
+Schematics and PCB are not synchronized.
+PCB is as it was at time of gerber generation.

 "Bugs highlight":
 * DSP_Disable signal is not working - it will turn-off whole board